 Homebuyers Have Plenty Of Time To Inspect The House

 Even in a hot real estate market, homebuyers usually have at least two weeks to inspect a house.
 There are usually a couple of brokers tours and two weekend open houses before an offer date is set.
-According to Zillow, a house spent an average of 25 days on the market in 2020 and 2021.
+According to Zillow, a house spent an average of 25 days on the market.

 In a regular housing market, the average house can easily stay on the market for 45-60 days.
 And in a soft housing market, houses can sit for years.
 Therefore, you usually have ample time to inspect the home you're considering purchasing.